YoungMahesh/syntax-notes/pass.md

 # append `export $EDITOR=nvim` in ~/.bashrc file, to use nvim for editing pass files, word `export` is necessory to add
 # metadata such as email, address etc, will go on any line below password line
 # first line is for password, all other lines for metadata

+# if you are getting warnging: There is no assurance this key belongs to the named user: change trust of gpg-key as mentiond in ./gpg.md

 pass rm github/personal  # remove password
 pass git log  # changes made until now pass git revert HEAD   # remove last changes